Mid West Chamber of Commerce and Industry Business Excellence Awards

 Small business makes profit for first time in 20 years after entering awards

-Glen says, “Alastair said to the business owner, ‘You do know you could make a profit with this business, don’t you?’
+Glen said, “Alastair said to the business owner, ‘You do know you could make a profit with this business, don’t you?’
 She said, ‘I thought I just had to pay the bills’.

 “For 20 years this business owner had been making an income that supported her family, but hadn’t realised she could also make a profit on top of that.